Pedestrian killed, another seriously injured after woman gets behind wheel during fight in Queens

-FAR ROCKAWAY, Queens (WABC) -- A pedestrian was killed and another was seriously injured when a female driver tried to hit another woman with her car in Queens Saturday.
+FAR ROCKAWAY, Queens (WABC) -- Police are searching for the driver who ran over and killed a disabled man while aiming for another woman during a fight in Queens.

-Police said two women got into a fight around 7:20 a.m. on Beach 20th Street in Far Rockaway.
+The fight happened right in front of a camera around 7 a.m. on Beach 20th Street in Far Rockaway.

-One of the women then got behind the wheel of a vehicle and tried to hit the other woman with it.
+People were trying to keep two women apart, and then one woman got behind the wheel of a black Honda Accord.
+Then, the other woman confronted the woman in the car.

-The car jumped the curb and struck two uninvolved, innocent pedestrians that were on the sidewalk.

-A 59-year-old man and another man in his 30s were taken to St. John's Episcopal Hospital.
+The woman then backed the car up and drove onto the sidewalk before driving forward.
+Everyone was able to get out of the way, except for a disabled man who was sitting quietly the whole time.
+The woman ran him over and then reversed the car and ran over him again.
+A second man who was nearby was also hurt.

 MORE NEWS: Arrest made in brutal assault on off-duty NYPD officer